mittens27/landingPagePractise_Timeless-Travels/README.md

-# odin-landing-page
+This is a practice landing page for The Odin Project.

-Practice HTML/CSS landing page for Odin Project
+I hope to be able to test my knowledge of CSS and HTML by creating an opening page for a mock website.
+I will use formatting and flex box skills to do so.